Why buy a hand massager?

 Buying a hand massager is less expensive and much more convenient than regularly going to a masseuse.
 If you suffer from chronic hand pain, you can use the device daily.
 Plus, many are portable, so you can take yours with you to work and use it at your desk.

-What should you look for in a hand massager?
+What should you consider in a hand massager?

 - Heat and Compression: A hand massager with air compressors will focus on the pivotal points in the hands and wrists using both pressure and heat.
 This is important because these points will help you relax and trigger a balance throughout the body.
 This will also help prevent the pain from reaching other parts of your body, like the neck and back.